I. General Legal Research Sites

 C. Legislation and Regulations

-- THOMAS: Primary online source for federal legislative material.
+- Congress.gov.
+Primary online source for federal legislative material.
 Contains new public laws, pending bills, status of bills, committee reports and hearings.
-Full text of legislation available from 1989 (101st Congress) to present, with bill summary/status information available back to 1973.
-The Library of Congress is working to migrate THOMAS to its new home, Congress.gov.
-Congress.gov is currently in beta and offers legislative text back to 2001 (with limited summary/status information) and member biographies.
-Additional content will continue to be added over the next several years.
+Full text of legislation available from 1993 (103rd Congress) to present, with bill summary/status information available back to 1973.

-- Office of the Law Revision Counsel: This office within the U.S. House of Representatives offers several options for accessing the current and historical editions of the official United States Code (U.S.C.) in both HTML and PDF formats.
-The new U.S. Code Beta is a particularly user-friendly option.
+- Office of the Law Revision Counsel: This office within the U.S. House of Representatives offers several options for accessing the current and historical editions of the official United States Code (U.S.C.) in both HTML and PDF formats for download.
+The searchable U.S. Code is a particularly user-friendly option.

 - FDsys: Full‑text access to the Code of Federal Regulations (back to 1996), Federal Register (back to 1994), Congressional Record (back to 1994) and other government documents from the U.S. Government Printing Office.